Surgical approach (not a single operation, typical surgical responses to bleeding/coagulopathy)

 - Drug-related

-- Anticoagulants: warfarin, DOACs (apixaban/rivaroxaban/edoxaban; dabigatran), heparins
+- Anticoagulants: warfarin, DOACs (apixaban/rivaroxaban/edoxaban, dabigatran), heparins

-- Antiplatelets: aspirin, clopidogrel/prasugrel/ticagrelor; GP IIb/IIIa inhibitors
+- Antiplatelets: aspirin, clopidogrel/prasugrel/ticagrelor, GP IIb/IIIa inhibitors

 - Other: valproate (platelet dysfunction), SSRIs (platelet serotonin), antibiotics (rare), chemotherapy